 During the Women’s Assembly for Climate Justice, grassroots, Indigenous, Black, Brown, and frontline women leaders, global advocates, and policy-makers will join together in solidarity to speak out against environmental and social injustice, draw attention to root causes of multiple interlocking crises, and present the diverse array of visions, projects, policy frameworks and strategies with which they are working to shape a healthy and equitable world.
 The Assembly is an inclusive space across identities and the gender spectrum.

-The voices, analysis and leadership of global women leaders is critical as we head into one of the most important climate negotiations since the Paris Climate Agreement, the UN Climate Talks in Glasgow.
-Please join us for this high-level assembly to learn more about how to get involved in ongoing climate actions and solutions and further clarity on the urgent and necessary work needed to build the resilient and just future we know is possible.
+The voices, analysis and leadership of global women and feminist leaders are critical to the years ahead, and as we head into one of the most important climate negotiations since the Paris Climate Agreement, the UN Climate Talks in Glasgow.
+Please join us for this high-level assembly to learn more about how to get involved in ongoing climate actions and solutions as we work collectively and urgently to build the resilient and just future we know is possible.

 Assembly Steering Committee to Date

 Honorable Dr. Hilda Heine is a Marshallese educator and politician, who served as the eighth President of the Marshall Islands.
 Prior to assuming office, she served as the Minister of Education.
 Heine is the first woman to hold the Presidency of the Marshall Islands, and was also the first female president of any Micronesian country.
 She was the first individual in the Marshall Islands to earn a doctorate degree, and the founder of the women's rights group Women United Together Marshall Islands (WUTMI).